oasis-tcs/csaf/extension/README.md

 For questions or guidance, reach the OASIS CSAF Technical Committee through the project's public channels (issue tracker and TC mailing list).

-## Implementers Guidance
+## Implementer Guidance

 Tools are free to choose which CSAF extensions they support.

 Nevertheless, the requirements of section [2.4.2](https://docs.oasis-open.org/csaf/csaf/v2.1/csaf-v2.1.html#lists) and section [9](https://docs.oasis-open.org/csaf/csaf/v2.1/csaf-v2.1.html#conformance) apply.
 Official extensions SHOULD be supported.
-Tools SHOULD NOT retrieve extension schemes during their run time as this poses a security risk (cf. section [8](https://docs.oasis-open.org/csaf/csaf/v2.1/csaf-v2.1.html#safety-security-and-data-protection-considerations) for more details).
+Tools SHOULD NOT retrieve extension schemas at runtime as this poses a security risk (cf. section [8](https://docs.oasis-open.org/csaf/csaf/v2.1/csaf-v2.1.html#safety-security-and-data-protection-considerations) for more details).